SergioDeluque1/Fullstack-course/README.md

 # Fullstack-course
-uploading of the exercises of the full stack course of the Helsin
+uploading of the exercises of the full stack course of the Helsinki University